scaleoutsean/eseries-perf-analyzer/scripts/SCRIPTS.md

   [--use-sudo] [--force-regenerate]
 ```

-You can't use `--download-eseries-cert` if your E-Series certs are invalid, so we'll skip that step.
-Assuming you've screwed up once already, `--force-generate` can be used to help.
+You can't use `--download-eseries-cert` if your E-Series certs are invalid (not mapped to a resolvable FQDN or hostname), so we'll skip that step.
+Assuming you've screwed up once already, `--force-generate` can be used to create "missing" or new self-signed certificates.

-The `ca` is CA, the `vm` is Victoria Metrics, `grafana` is Grafana.
-You don't need `s3` (it's from version 3 where Versity Gateway was optional at one time) for EPA 4.0.0.

 ```sh
 $ ./scripts/gen_ca_tls_certs.py --service all --force-regenerate